Jimmy Essex

 Jimmy Essex is a British actor, dancer and musician.
 Essex performed as part of a band in the ninth series of The X Factor in 2012, but the band did not get through to the live finals.
-Essex has also worked as a backup dancer and has had other acting credits.
+Essex has also worked as a backup dancer.
 From 2016 to 2018, Essex played the regular role of Adam Donovan on the British soap opera Hollyoaks.
 Essex played the lead role in the 2020 play GHBoy and has appeared in other acting projects.

 Life and career

 Essex was born in 1984 or 1985.
 He is from Harrow, London.
-Essex can sing and has been in the West End.
+Essex is a singer and actor and has been in the West End.
 In 2014, Essex appeared in the video Mr Bowler Presents - Hideaway.
 He has also been a backup dancer for Janet Jackson.
 In 2012, Essex appeared in the ninth series of the British television music competition The X Factor, performing as part of the band "MITSOTU" (which stands for "Music Is The Soul Of The Universe") with James Collins and Holly Cooper.
 The group, who had previously performed in various London schools in 2011, did their first audition for the show in June 2012 in front of an audience of 6000 people and went through to the next stage of the show after scoring four "yes" votes.
 All three members had "MITSOTU" tattooed on their left arms.
 The group was unsuccessful in getting to the talent show's live finals, losing out to rival group MK1.
 However, the band continued performing gigs at other venues, such as Kensington Roof Gardens.
-Reflecting on the experience in 2017, Essex said, "It was such a fun time in my life and I did it with my two best friends, so I wouldn't have changed it.
-But I am glad that it ended where it did, because it's left the door open for other things and I think if it had gone any further, it probably would have stopped that from happening."
-He added that he still likes to sing but could not imagine singing in public anymore.
-Essex was also in the 2016 advertisements for Coca-Cola, which he had filmed in Madrid.
+Essex was also in the 2016 advertisements for Coca-Cola, which he filmed in Madrid.